whittlem/pycryptobot/README.md

 ## "Sell At Loss" explained

-The "sellatloss" option disabled has it's benefits and disadvantages.
+The "sellatloss" option disabled has it's advantages and disadvantages.
 It does prevent any losses but also prevents you from exiting a market before a crash or bear market.
 Sometimes it's better to make an occasional small loss and make it up with several buys than be conservative and potentially lock a trade for weeks if not months.
 It happened to me while testing this with the last crash (after Elon's tweet!).
 Three of my bots did not sell while the profit dropped to -10 to -20%.
 It did bounce back and I made over 3% a trade with any losses but I also lost out of loads of trading opportunities.
 It's really a matter of preference.
 Maybe some markets would be more appropriate than others for this.

 ## Live Trading